Get insider access

 Sony WF-1000XM5 Truly Wireless

 The Sony WF-1000XM5 Truly Wireless are the next generation of the Sony WF-1000XM4 Truly Wireless.
-A couple of upgrades have been added to the XM5, like a new design that makes them more comfortable in-ear and a tweak to their sound profile to improve their treble response.
-Their noise isolation performance is significantly better too, but a large part of this is due to their memory foam ear tip design, which forms a tight seal in your ear, and passively blocks a lot of sound.
-Overall, they're an improvement from their predecessor and are worth considering if you liked the XM4s.
+Some upgrades have been added to the XM5, like a new design that makes them more comfortable in-ear and a tweak to their sound profile to rebalance their treble.
+Their noise isolation performance is significantly better, too, but a large part is due to their memory foam ear tip design, which forms a tight seal in your ear and passively blocks a lot of sound.
+Overall, they're an improvement from their predecessor and are worth considering if you liked the XM4.

 Bose QuietComfort Earbuds Truly Wireless